AphelionWasTaken/LeafLog/README.md

 From there, it's a basic journaling app.
 Open the side menu, add a plant, and get growing!

-This app runs 100% locally on your phone or PC.
+This app runs 100% locally on your Android device or PC.
 That means no data is collected or sent to anyone or anywhere.

 # How to run it
 Android - just download the APK from [Releases](https://github.com/AphelionWasTaken/LeafLog/releases/latest).
 Since this is an unsigned debug APK, you will need to enable sideloading apps on your device.